A framework of partial error correction for intermediate-scale quantum computers: Discussion

-The first important open question stemming from our framework is how to rigorously analyze the error propagation and effective error rate for a clean-noisy gate.
-Complications arise in the calculation of the effective logical noise for such a gate due to commutations between the underlying physical gates and noise on the noisy register which is used multiple times.
-However, this is generally not the case for the clean-clean couplings we have considered, as the physical gates comprising them are applied transversally.
-One approach towards a rigorous understanding of effective error propagation with clean-noisy couplings is to adopt established methods for Pauli noise~\cite{rahn2002exact} and coherent noise~\cite{beale2018quantum} propagation in fully error-corrected circuits.
-To this end, considering the effects of imperfect syndrome measurements and recovery may further affect the results.
-Another possible avenue to a deeper understanding of the clean-noisy case might be generalizing existing quantum benchmarking protocols to provide information about the noise characteristics of different partial error correction implementations.
+An important open question stemming from our framework is how to rigorously analyze the error propagation and effective error rate for a clean-noisy gate.
+A step towards this direction could be generalizing existing quantum benchmarking protocols to provide information about the noise characteristics of different partial error correction implementations.
 In particular, a generalization akin to interleaved randomized benchmarking \cite{magesan2012efficient} could allow one to estimate the error rate of the gate(s) used at the clean-noisy boundary, potentially allowing for focused optimization of this crucial circuit component.

-We expect the error rate to depend on the number of physical two-qubit gates required to implement the clean-noisy coupling, which is related to the weight of the logical Pauli operators.
-We would expect a more intricate analysis to reveal possible correction strategies that depend on the specifics of the noise model and the code properties, and which potentially allow a fraction of clean qubits to detect specific types of errors on noisy registers.
-For example, assuming that the noisy qubit is susceptible to bitflip errors only, one could devise a strategy allowing clean qubit to detect this error under certain conditions, leading to its correction on the noisy register.
+We also expect that more intricate correction strategies on the clean registers may allow detection of specific types of errors on noisy registers.
+For example, assuming that the noisy qubit is susceptible to bitflip errors only, one could devise a strategy allowing a clean qubit to detect this error under certain conditions, leading to its correction on the noisy register.

-Moreover, a question pertinent to our motive of bridging the noisy and fault-tolerant regimes of quantum computing is how the proposed framework can be combined with error mitigation methods.
-In particular, dynamical decoupling schemes designed to reduce idling noise may significantly enhance performance~\cite{viola1999dynamical,das2021ADAPT}.

-While in this work we explore the performance of partial error correction in unstructured circuits, a natural question is whether it is advantageous to utilize carefully chosen circuit structures.
-Our results indicate that it is beneficial to minimize the number of the clean-noisy gates in a circuit, as a result of clean-noisy $CNOT$s having a higher error rate than noisy-noisy $CNOT$s.
-This raises the question of whether one can optimize the circuit structure for a given problem to minimize the number of such couplings, and thus the effects of noise.

-Finally, it is interesting to compare the performance of the partial error correction setup for non-Clifford and Clifford circuits of the same structure.
-Since the implementation of non-Clifford circuits does not require new non-Clifford two-qubit gates, we expect similar performance as for the Clifford circuits, although implementation of logical $T$ gates may affect the idling time of noisy registers potentially impacting the number of clean qubits $n_{\rm threshold}$ required for advantage over no error correction.